vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha2/reference/index.md

 ### Transport
 WebSocket is clearly a best transport but in the real world, many coporate proxies, firewalls, antivirus softwares and cloud application platforms block it for some reason.
 Of course, many users still use browsers not supporting WebSocket, which we can't compel to upgrade it.

 Such transport is configurable through `transports:string[]` option.
-The default value is `["ws", "stream", "longpoll"]`, which means try WebSocket, if not possible try HTTP Streaming if not possible try use HTTP Long polling.
+The default value is `null`, which means following the server's configuration.
+Therefore, you don't need to use that option unless you try to test something.
 Specific details about transport are introduced in Transport section.

 **Note**